navneetjoshi223/DSEMFinalProject2/README.md

 ## Datasets

-We train our models using the English subset of the Multilingual LibriSpeech (MLS) dataset and use the standard LibriSpeech dataset for evaluation.
+We train our models using the Italian subset of the Multilingual LibriSpeech (MLS) dataset and use the standard LibriSpeech dataset for evaluation.

-For the MLS dataset, download `mls_english.tar.gz` from [https://www.openslr.org/94/](https://www.openslr.org/94/).
-Store the unzipped dataset at `/persist/data/mls/mls_english/` or update the `data_dir` path in `audio_datasets/mls.py` accordingly.
+For the MLS dataset, download `mls_italian.tar.gz` from [https://www.openslr.org/94/](https://www.openslr.org/94/).
+Store the unzipped dataset at `/persist/data/mls/mls_italian/` or update the `data_dir` path in `audio_datasets/mls.py` accordingly.
 The MLS dataset can be processed by running the `audio_datasets/preprocess_mls.py` script.

 We access LibriSpeech through the Huggingface Hub.
 For speaker-prompted generation, we utilize the first three seconds of another prompt.
 To extract the corresponding transcript from the first three seconds, we utilized the [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/first_steps/example.html#example-1-aligning-librispeech-english).
 An aligned version of LibriSpeech can be found at